DaveW001/margin-calc/docs/030-implementation-plan.md

 5. Properly structuring CSS layers and directives

 See `docs/styling-issues.md` for detailed documentation of the issues encountered and solutions implemented.

+Task 5 is now completed.
+Form validation using Zod and `react-hook-form` is implemented in `NewScenarioForm.tsx`.
+This includes conditional validation logic for W-2/1099 and Billing Type fields, and proper error message display.
+The form submission process includes a mock API call, loading states for the submit button, toast notifications for success/error, and navigation to a placeholder scenario summary page.
+UI has been refined by consolidating metadata fields into the scenario details section.
+Linter errors related to schema and form data handling were also resolved.

 ---